-The grades recorded on mid-term reports, grade sheets or disks, grade reports and permanent records will be those ACTUALLY EARNED in the honors/advanced placement courses.
+The grades recorded on mid-term reports, grade sheets, grade reports and permanent records will be those ACTUALLY EARNED in the honors/advanced placement courses.
 They are to be noted as "Honors" or "AP" courses on all records.
-This system will reward the above average students who accept the challenge of advanced courses while preventing the appearance of inflated grades on mid-term reports or grade reports.
-The following will be stamped in red on the permanent records of all students enrolled in Honors/Advanced placement courses:
+This system will reward the students who accept the challenge of advanced courses while preventing the appearance of inflated grades on mid-term reports or grade reports.
+The grade will be given the proper weight and recorded in the PowerSchool grade reporting section.